AndrewEllis93/Print-Tuning-Guide/articles/troubleshooting/extruder_skipping.md

 ![](./images/extruder_skipping/ExtruderSkips-5.png)

+- Try a new nozzle.
+It's often just a partial nozzle clog.

+- **Don't burn an entire day troubleshooting when you could spend 30 minutes rebuilding your extruder.**

 - If you are printing PLA, **don't do it in an enclosure**.
 Enclosure temps can *easily* get hot enough to soften PLA in the extruder/heatbreak and cause endless jams.
 Open your chamber door - or better yet, take the panels/enclosure off entirely.

 - Mark a line on your extruder motor shaft with a sharpie (on the back side of the motor).
 Observe what it's doing while the issue is occuring.
     - Shuddering: A wiring issue or mechanical resistance.
     - Not moving at all: A wiring or electrical issue, or stepper driver overheating.
     - Rotating normally: Either the filament isn't gripping properly, or a grub screw has come loose.
-- Try a new nozzle.
-It's often just a partial nozzle clog.

 - If it occurs mainly on the first layer, ensure that you are not printing with [:page_facing_up: too much squish](../first_layer_squish.md) or with too much first layer flow.
 - Ensure that your filament gear tension (usually a spring tensioner screw) is not too tight or too loose.